saiftynet/SCAD/README.md

 a 2D drawing primitive that creates a polygon that may be extruded to create other 3D structures

 * `linear_extrude`
-A method to extrude a 2D shape.  creates a new 3D objects from a 2d shape
+A method to extrude a 2D shape.  creates a new 3D objects from a 2d shape *: API CHANGED: method creates new item now*
 ```
 my $extrusion=new SCAD;
 $extrusion->variable({p0=>[0, 0],p1 => [0, -30],p2 => [15, 30],p3=> [35, 20],p4 => [35, 0]});